-The MPhil in Writing course involves two elements – a writing project and a professional proposal for publishers / agents.
+The MPhil in Writing course involves two elements – a writing project and a related critical-reflective study.
 You will receive detailed feedback from tutors and peers, advice, and professional guidance during the weekend residencies.

 The course fees include all tuition at and in between the residencies.